For consumers For business

 Animal welfare

-So, how ethical is Calvin Klein?
-Overall, we’ve rated Calvin Klein as “It’s a Start” based on our own research—you can read more in our post about what our “It’s a Start” rating really means.
-While the brand is making a start for people and the planet, it still needs to address its waste and emissions issues, and at the very least ensure payment of a living wage across its supply chain.
-It should also work to remove animal-derived fabrics from its products and opt for more eco-friendly, cruelty-free alternatives.
+Overall, we’ve rated Calvin Klein as “Not Good Enough” based on our own research.
+It falls from our middling “It’s a Start” rating in this most recent review.
+The brand had been making a start for people and the planet when we had previously rated it, but it still needs to address its waste and emissions issues and, at the very least, ensure payment of a living wage across its supply chain.
+It should also work to remove animal-derived fabrics from its products and opt for more lower-impact, cruelty-free alternatives.

 Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.